AqueelAhmedV/questx/README.md

 - Website Hosted on [this link](https://questx.onrender.com/)
 - Can have lag upto 1 minute as it is hosted on free tier
-- Credentials For User and Community Manager Auto-Filled for convenience

 #### For Backend